Pope temporarily had fever 3 days after intestinal surgery

 “This morning he underwent routine and microbiological examinations, and a chest and abdomen scan, which proved negative,” the statement said.

-Francis had half of his colon removed Sunday because of what the Vatican says was a “severe” narrowing of the large intestine.
+Francis, 84, had half of his colon removed Sunday because of what the Vatican says was a “severe” narrowing of the large intestine.
+He is expected to stay at Gemelli, which has a special suite reserved for popes, through the week assuming there are no complications.

+Doctors have said a fever could indicate evidence of an infection or other post-operative complications, though the Vatican statement stressed that the episode was temporary and that Francis’ treatment was progressing as planned.

 The original Italian version of the Vatican statement referred to a “fever episode,” while the English translation said Francis “temporary ran a high temperature.”
-The Vatican spokesman said the Italian is the accurate, official version.
+The Vatican spokesman said the Italian is the accurate, official version and a subsequent version of the English translation removed the reference to Francis’ temperature being “high.”

 The statement said Francis’ recovery is continuing as planned and that “at this particular moment, he looks toward all those who suffer, expressing his closeness to the sick, especially those most in need of care.”